 In St Kitts and Nevis and the Dominican Republic we supported families to rebuild their homes with the help of a ShelterKit.
 Elsewhere in the British Virgin Islands, our tents were the best option - creating a warm safe home while the long clean-up process takes place.

-We are still active in Dominica and Barbuda, where we are helping families to return home and begin the rebuilding process.
+We have recently returned from Dominica and Barbuda, where we helped families to return home and begin the rebuilding process.
 For families in Barbuda, this process has taken much longer than other areas as the island was almost completely destroyed after the storms.

 Yanira, her husband and their two daughters, live in Santiago in the Dominican Republic.